pegienpatrick/Associative/README.md

 # Associative

-It is an associative array implemented in C++.
+It is an associative array like python dictionary implemented in C++.
 It enables data to be stored as shown below in C++.

 ```cpp
 associative student;